spuddybike/metadata-automation/README.md

 # https://metadata-automation.org

-## Website for CLOSER, University of Surrey, UKDS and Scotcen metadata research projects at
+Website for CLOSER, University of Surrey, UKDS and Scotcen metadata research projects